symblai/symbl-docs/docs/async-api/overview/audio/put-audio-url.md

 in order to maintain the order of the requests for the conversation.
 :::

+### Authentication
+Before using this API, you must generate your authentication token (`AUTH_TOKEN`).
+To learn how to get the authentication token, see the [Authentication](/docs/developer-tools/authentication) page.

 ### API Endpoint

 `PUT https://api.symbl.ai/v1/process/audio/url/:conversationId`

 ### Example API Call

-Before using the Async Audio API you must get the authentication token (`AUTH_TOKEN`) from [our authentication process](/docs/developer-tools/authentication).

 <Tabs
   defaultValue="cURL"